NhatNguyen1502/java-database-capstone/user_stories.md

 _As a doctor, I want to confirm, reschedule, or cancel appointments when necessary, so that I can manage unexpected schedule changes or emergencies._

 **Acceptance Criteria:**
-1. Doctor can confirm pending appointments with one click
-2. Doctor can propose alternative times for rescheduling
-3. Patient receives notification when doctor reschedules
-4. Cancellation requires reason selection and confirmation
-5. Cancelled slots become available for other patients
-6. System logs all schedule changes with timestamps
+1. Doctor updates status from 'scheduled' to 'confirmed'
+2. Can update appointment_date/appointment_time if rescheduling
+3. Can set status to 'cancelled' and add cancellation_reason
+4. All changes update updated_at timestamp
+5. Changes logged in audit_logs

 **Priority:** Medium

-**Story Points:** 5
+**Story Points:** 3

-**Notes:**
-- Implement approval workflow for patient-requested changes
-- Track cancellation patterns for quality improvement

 ---